CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ### System

-\*nix Operating System metrics (Linux, BSD, etc) are collected using the [node_exporter](https://github.com/prometheus/node_exporter) provided by the Prometheus team. pgMonitor only collects the default metrics provided by node_exporter, but many additional metrics are available if needed.
+\*NIX Operating System metrics (Linux, BSD, etc) are collected using the [node_exporter](https://github.com/prometheus/node_exporter) provided by the Prometheus team. pgMonitor only collects the default metrics provided by node_exporter, but many additional metrics are available if needed.

 Windows Operating System metrics are collected by the [wmi_exporter](https://github.com/martinlindhe/wmi_exporter).